 File Gateway - files are stored on S3 and a NFS mount point is set up.
 This is like network attached storage but on S3.

-Volume Gateway are local vm based servers that enable file access with backup that can be mounted by and iSCSI device.
+Volume Gateway are local vm based servers that enable file access with backup that can be mounted by as an iSCSI device.
 Can be configured to use point-in-time snapshots that are EBS volume capable (consistency = offline the volume to flush data to disk);

-Cached (Gateway-cached) - Basically a SAN with primary data written to S3; cached local for low latency; 32 volumes of 32TB each = 1 PM total storage; can snapshot to create a point in time version
+Cached (Gateway-cached) - Basically a SAN with primary data written to S3; cached local for low latency; can snapshot to create a point in time version

 Stored (Gateway-stored) - store it local then async backed; 32 volumes of 16TB each = 512 TB; stores backups as EBS snapshots

-Tape gateway - (Gateway-Virtual Tape Library or Shelf) - Each Gateway-VTL presents a backup application with an industry-standard iSCSI-based Virtual Tape Library (VTL) consisting of a virtual media changer and tape drives that can hold up to 1PB.
+Gateway-Virtual Tape Library or Shelf - Each Gateway-VTL presents a backup application with an industry-standard iSCSI-based Virtual Tape Library (VTL) consisting of a virtual media changer and tape drives that can hold up to 1PB.